tonymm81/web_page/README.md

 Report:
 now news page is woking well.
 The links button is not overflowing any more.
 There is only button, what takes user to source web page.
 I also notice the security, when user open the link from my page.
 I use the MUI's recomended setting.

+report: Fixing also the working time component. still missing features, but i have to fix the data save problems.

 npm installs in this project: